 Mix the above ingredients in a large punch-bowl, then place in the centre of the bowl a large square block of ice, ornamented on top with rock candy, loaf-sugar, sliced lemons or oranges, and fruits in season.
 This is a splendid punch for New Year’s Day.

 As you can see, back in Thomas’s day, they really knew how to mix drinks!
-But where am I going to get rock candy and loaf-sugar?
+But where are we going to get rock candy and loaf-sugar?
 The maraschino refers to the liqueur such as the one made by Luxardo.
 This recipe is all fine and good, but Dan Stern at the Urban Farmer in Portland, Oregon serves a variation of it that adds pineapple juice to the mix.
-I like his version because he also tweaks the proportions, putting rum ahead of champagne and favors freshly squeezed lemon juice.
-He calls it Major James Foster Punch, but I have a better name.
+We like his version because he also tweaks the proportions, putting rum ahead of champagne and favors freshly squeezed lemon juice.
+He calls it Major James Foster Punch, but we have a better name.

-I figured since the original was called Rocky Mountain Punch, Jerry wouldn’t mind if I used “Summit” in my name for it, but who knows what Major James Foster would say about that.
-In any case, I am borrowing Dan Stern’s recipe, and for this weekend only, it’s going to be called Summit Sips Punch:
+We figured since the original was called Rocky Mountain Punch, Jerry wouldn’t mind if we used “Summit” in our name for it, but who knows what Major James Foster would say about that.
+In any case, we are borrowing Dan Stern’s recipe, and for this weekend only, it’s going to be called Summit Sips Punch:

 Summit Sips Punch